czlinNYC/Aloneintheforest/readme.md

 Health and morale bars are simply a div with 2 divs insde and using health values to calculate the flex.

+The game features many different states which are not clearly stated some internal and other for player usage.
+I relied heavily on booleans to manage these and also feel that at some point I should graphical representations of the states that affect player decision making (defenseup).

-Glitches: Sorceror animation runs 3 times-5 times on death. no Idea why.
+Glitches: Sorceror animation runs 3 times-5 times on death. no Idea why. spent 6 hours debugging with no success.
           PLayer death animation glitches out if player dies while in middle of a executing a slash.

 Area for improvement: I would like to refactor the code to allow for multiple classes and JS pages.
 A wall of functions is very disconcerting.
 Also I would like to rewrite my enemy animation functions as well.
-MOst of the code in the last 24 hours of project time is poorly written and not very extensible.
+Most of the code in the last 24 hours of project time is poorly written and not very extensible.

 Would also like to add other areas of of the game, like random encounters, overhead map, inventory and powerups.

+Functions of note: The runAnimation function and its children are especially cool.
+The autoscroll as well.

+Sources: Tenery operator was from w3school tutorial.
+         Game assets are from itch.io, open source.
+         Fonts are from fontmeme.com, free for personal use.